Oklahoma City Rent-a-Bike Injury Attorney

 • Head-On Collisions — Head-to-head crashes between bicycles and automobiles are not as common as other accidents, but they are often fatal when they do occur.
 These accidents are much more likely at night when bicyclists can be harder to see, and most cases involve a driver swerving into bicycle lanes.

-In truth, all of the accidents listed above can occur on any bicycle, rented or owned.
+In truth, all the accidents listed above can occur on any bicycle, rented or owned.
 Certain other kinds of accidents may be specific to shared bicycles and may not even involve a motor vehicle.

 Commonly-Reported Rent-a-Bike Injuries

-Oklahoma City requires bicyclists of all ages to wear helmets, and it also prohibits bicyclists from wearing headphones.
-While helmets can certainly help reduce the chances of a person suffering serious head injuries, they cannot prevent all injuries.
+Bikeshare Accident Lawyer in Oklahoma CityOklahoma City requires bicyclists of all ages to wear helmets and prohibits bicyclists from wearing headphones.
+While helmets can help reduce the chances of a person suffering serious head injuries, they cannot prevent all injuries.

 If a bicyclist is killed in a bike-share accident, their family members could be able to pursue a wrongful death action against the negligent party responsible for the death.